marc2o/Zettlr-Custom-CSS/readme.md

 # Zettlr Custom CSS

-My personal custom CSS for [Zettlr](https://zettlr.com) to make the text editor look a little bit more like iA Writer.
+My personal custom CSS for [Zettlr](https://zettlr.com) to make the text editor look a little bit more like iA Writer & Obsidian.
+The CSS »patches« a few things:

-However, since the newer Versions of Zettlr really do look so beautiful, I stripped down my custom CSS to just a few basic things:

-- Font
+- Text font
-- Use macOS accent color instead of theme color
+- macOS accent color instead of theme color
-- The same size for text and headings
+- Same size for text and headings
 - Neutral grey background color
 - End-of-paragraph marker
+- Markdown marks in text color (except when inside links)

 Looks best with the _Berlin_ theme, adapts to dark and light mode.